 Buy Your Vehicle Back

 One option is to repurchase the vehicle from the bank.
-The repossession remains on your record, but you don’t have to try and find another means of transportation while making payments on a car you no longer own.
+The repossession remains on your record, but you don’t have to try to find another means of transportation while making payments on a car you no longer own.
 This might be difficult for most people because you might not have the ability to buy the car outright.

 On top of the defaulted loan amount, you’ll also owe repossession fees.
 Due to your recent default, another bank probably won’t be willing to lend you the money, unless perhaps it’s for a small balance.
 Even if you do get that loan, remember that your interest rates are likely to skyrocket.